datastaxdevs/workshop-realtime-data-pipelines/README.md

 Everything is now ready to run the demo.

-Open three shells next to each other: one will run the review generator, one will run the analyser, and the third will consume and display messages from the "review anomalies" topic.
+Open three shells next to each other: one will run the review generator, one will run the analyser, and the third will consume and display entries from the "review anomalies" topic.

 > The third shell will run a simple utility able to subscribe to a generic
-> Pulsar topic and display the messages found therein.
+> Pulsar topic and display the items found therein.
 You can use it to peek
 > into the other topics as well.
 But if you are using Astra Streaming you may
 > as well want to explore the "Try Me!" feature available directly in the Web UI,
-> which allows to read and write messages by hand from/to Astra Streaming topics.
+> which allows to read and write items by hand from/to Astra Streaming topics.

 Now start in rapid succession these three commands in the three shells and enjoy the show: